munificent/game-programming-patterns/book/flyweight.markdown

 Now that we've got one concrete example under our belts, I can walk you through the general pattern.
 Flyweight, like its name implies, comes into play when you have objects that you need to be more lightweight, generally because you have too many of them.

-With instanced rendering, it's not so much that they take up too much memory as it is they take too much *time* to push each separate soldier over the bus to the GPU.
+With instanced rendering, it's not so much that they take up too much memory as it is they take too much *time* to push each separate tree over the bus to the GPU.
 But the basic idea is the same.

-The pattern solves that issue by separating out the object's data into two kinds: The first kind of data is the stuff that's not specific to a single *instance* of that object.
+The pattern solves that issue by separating out an object's data into two kinds: The first kind of data is the stuff that's not specific to a single *instance* of that object.
 It's the stuff that's shared across all objects.
 The Gang of Four calls this the *extrinsic* state, but I like to think of it as the "context-free" stuff.
 In the example here, this is the geometry and textures for the tree.

 The rest of the data is the *intrinsic* state, the stuff that is unique to that instance.
-In this case, that's each tree's position, scale, and color.
+In this case, that is each tree's position, scale, and color.

 Just like in the chunk of sample code up there, this pattern saves memory by moving the extrinsic state *out* of the main object and into something shared.
 It separates an object from *the context where it is used*.